policyvoter/bug_bounty/README.md

 Reach out to us for any queries:

-If you have any questions, please join our ???????????????? and post your queries in the Developers->contracts channel: ????? (maybe make a discord channel ?)
+If you have any questions, please write us at support@policyvoter.com

 ### Prizes and judging criteria
 To be decided at the sole discretion of the PolicyVoter's team.